Magilla10/10x-project/README.md

 - `npm run lint`: Lints the codebase for errors.
 - `npm run lint:fix`: Lints the codebase and automatically fixes issues.
 - `npm run format`: Formats the code using Prettier.
+- `npm run test`: Runs unit and integration tests using Vitest.

 ## Project Structure